The online Comment window has expired

 • Default_avatar

-Lola Marie Camacho about 5 years ago
+Lola Marie Camacho over 5 years ago

 This is not real rent control it still affects the people who work 5 jobs or more just to afford rent it I am glad you are trying to make a plan but how is this ok if you are still going to allow rent to continue to increase annually that is basically stealing from the poor and giving to the rich.
 Come up with a better plan No more rent increases!